japaneseTemmie/backup-tool/README.md

 The `source` is the directory to recurse through.
 Single files are not supported.

-The `destination` is the directory to copy data to. **Will overwrite anything existing at destination**.
+The `destination` is the directory to copy data to. **Will overwrite existing files with the same name at destination**.

 These two properties **must** exist in every rule.

-The `exclude` property defines what parts of the `source` directory to not copy.
-It can contain either one or two other properties:
+The `exclude` property defines what parts of the `source` directory to not copy to `destination`.
+It can contain either one or two other core properties:

   - `files` is a list of file names to exclude from the backup.

   - `directories` is a list of directory names to exclude from the backup.

+  [Optional] - `use_regex` is a boolean telling the script whether or not to treat the strings in `files` and `directories` as regular expressions.
+Each expression is matched against the full file/directory name.

-  Currently these properties does not support regular expressions.
-Additionally, these are **global** exclusions, and will be accounted for at every copy iteration.
+  Additionally, these are **global**, **name-based** exclusions, and will be accounted for at every copy iteration.

 Then, run `python3 backup.py`.
 Prefix the command with `sudo` for root-protected files.